Tumble17/Starlizard/README.md

 ```

 ##### Consumer
 I wrote a bespoke consumer, that connects to the Kafka cluster via the nominated server location and ports.
 I made sure to decode the messages that had been encoded using 'utf-8'.
+The consumer outputs to the console as specified.

 ### Docker Compose
 ##### Folder layout
+Starlizard
+   + compose-pipeline
+      + config
+         + zookeeper.properties
+         + server.properties
+      + broker
+         + broker_process.sh
+      + producer
+         + producer_process.sh
+         + json_producer.py
+      + consumer
+         + consumer_process.sh
+         + kafka_consumer.py
+      docker-compose.yml
+      Dockerfile
+      requirements.txt
+      single_process.sh
+   + README.md

 ##### Prep
+For ease of build, I moved my single_process.sh and broker_process.sh architecture into the Docker Compose YAML.
+This builds a single service with multiple process orchestration.
+This moves us from development into a container 'production' version fairly quickly so was satisfactory for this task.

+I used the `spotify/kafka:latest` image as suggested and added pip3 to the installation to also accomodate the producer and consumer builds.

 ##### Build
+Server properties could be changed in the future, so to allow for this I have copied across my properties files into the build.

 ```shell
 cp /home/kafka/kafka/config/zookeeper.properties config/zookeeper.properties
 cp /home/kafka/kafka/config/server.properties config/server.properties
 ```

+##### Use

+### Future Work
+Multiple services structure in Docker Compose rather than single service multiple process build
+Multiple Kafka nodes
+Failover / Recovery of cluster testing
+Full cache flush forced
+Code refactoring (dependent on amount of potential future use)